 Policy Resolutions call for changes in MSSNY policy either by addition of a new policy, deletion, modification or rescission of current policy.

 Where no policy currently exists, resolutions should clearly indicate that new policy is being requested.

-A resolution that proposes a change in the MSSNY policy statements should cite the pertinent, existing policy and then clearly indicate whether the intent is to:
+A resolution that proposes a change in the MSSNY policy statements or its Bylaws should cite the pertinent, existing policy or the section of the Bylaws and then clearly indicate whether the intent is to:

 Clearly identify the proposed modification(s) by underlining the proposed new text, and by striking through any text recommended for deletion.

 It should be noted that beginning with the 2012 HOD meeting, an annual review of policy that is 10 years old is undertaken prior to each meeting.
 Recommendations relating to this review are included in each reference committee report.
 This often leads to “sunset” of a policy if no longer relevant, or the policy may be reaffirmed.
 All policy dating back to 2010 or earlier has currently been reviewed.

 Should you have questions regarding constructing a resolution, feel free to contact the MSSNY office for assistance.